Anniston Air Force Base: History

 It was reopened by the United States Air Force Air Training Command on 1 July 1949 as Anniston Air Force Base and conducted contract flying training until 1 August 1950 when it was transferred to Air Materiel Command as a support airfield to support the Anniston Army Depot.
 On 30 June 1952, Anniston AFB was closed for the final time, with the land being sold to the city of Talladega.

 The facility was vacant for little over a decade, when the city of Talladega began leasing the Hangar and adjacent land to a government contracting company named Quality Overhaul to overhaul Fire Fighting Vehicles for the US Air Force.

 Anniston Insurance executive Bill Ward assisted NASCAR and International Speedway Corporation founder William H.G.
 (Bill) France to acquire the land to the west of the hangar, which contained much of the old runways; this was used to develop what would become Alabama International Motor Speedway, now known as Talladega Superspeedway, which opened in 1969.

 Today the hangar on the former AFB still exists and is in use by another government contractor, ATAP, Inc, along with the aircraft parking ramp.
 The foundations of some of the station buildings northeast of the hangar can still be seen.
 The area has numerous taxiways and parts of former runways in various states of deterioration that are being used as access roads, one of which connects to the adjacent Talladega Municipal Airport.

-While Talladega Municipal Airport sits next to the former base, it does not utilize any of the runways or taxiways of the former military airfield, and there is no shared history between the two facilities.
+While Talladega Municipal Airport sits next to the former base, it does not utilize any of the runways or taxiways of the former military airfield, the only shared history between the two facilities is the airport code "ASN" used by the FAA and IATA, and "KASN" in ICAO, all referencing the former Anniston Air Base, similar to airports on former air bases whose codes were retained in civilian use ("MCO" in Orlando).